|

 encoding processes, all written by an author using native Basic language offered

-by ZX Spectrum.
+by ZX Spectrum. by

 Jesse Glass